 The purpose of a press release is to sell your news story.
 However, it’s easy to over-sell yourself.
 A press release will easily bog down in repetition if you don’t pay attention.
-It is another scenario where you need to think less about the word count, and more about the power in the message.
+It is another scenario where you need to think less about the word count, and more about the power of the message.

 You should never need to repeat yourself.
 Try and introduce a new idea or concept in every sentence, bringing value to the reader’s time.